The Plan

 Levels of Crisis

-• Phase I — A limited response which can be managed by on-duty personnel.
+PHASE I — A limited response that can be managed by on-duty personnel.

-• Phase III — Situations (such as a terrorist attack, mass casualty situation) warranting a total mobilization of all UR/Communications personnel and other logistical support.
+PHASE III — Situations (such as a terrorist attack, mass casualty situation) warranting a total mobilization of all Strategic Communications and Marketing, Office of Communications personnel and other logistical support.

 WVU Staff Notification Procedure

-During regular working hours (Monday through Friday, 8:15 a.m. - 4:45 p.m.), the executive director of communications or his/her/their designee will be the primary contact.
+During regular working hours (Monday-Friday, 8:15 a.m. to 4:45 p.m.), the director of news communications or their designee will be the primary contact for emergency communications.

-University Relations/Office of Communications staff should always have access to this document, either online or via mobile device, at home and office.
-This document includes the crisis plan, emergency contact lists, common media numbers and media tips.
+Strategic Communications and Marketing, Office of Communications staff should always have access to this document, either online or via mobile device, at home and in their office, when applicable.
+This document includes the Crisis Communications Plan, emergency contact lists, common media numbers and media tips.

 Initial notification of a crisis will be sent immediately — or as quickly as possible.
-That notification will primarily be accomplished through the WVU Alert system, operated by the University Police Department and supported by University Relations/Digital.
+That notification will primarily be accomplished through the WVU Alert system, operated by the University Police Department and supported by the Strategic Communications and Marketing, Office of Communications.

 WVU ALERT SYSTEM

 WVU staff will send emergency messages as warranted in coordination with University Police.
-These alerts are sent by the University Police, in consultation with University Relations/Office of Communications when possible.
-However, if the consultation would result in a significant delay in disseminating the information, UPD will send alerts on its own initiative, using predetermined templates.
+A WVU Alert is sent by the University Police, in consultation with the Strategic Communications and Marketing, Office of Communications when possible.
+If the consultation would result in a significant delay in disseminating the information, UPD will send an Alert on its own initiative, using predetermined templates.

 The WVU Alert system is a notification system that helps inform the University community about emergencies and incidents on or near campus.
 Emails and text messages are utilized to disseminate important information quickly and efficiently.

-WVU’s three-tiered notification system — WVU Alert, Campus Warning and Community Notice — allows the University to communicate as effectively as possible with students, faculty, staff, parents and other community members with guidance provided by the Clery Act.
+The University’s three-tiered notification system — WVU Alert, Campus Warning and Community Notice — allows WVU to communicate as effectively as possible with students, faculty, staff, parents and other community members with guidance provided by the Clery Act.

 TIER 1: WVU ALERT